Frequency illusion: Information-loss account

 According to the information-loss account, frequency illusions arise due to unsystematic error in processing skewed distributions.
 This means that people may mistakenly believe that certain events or phenomena happen more often than they actually do because of inaccuracies or biases in how they process information.
 Specifically, this can lead to a regression effect in accuracy of frequency estimates.
 This regression effect is more pronounced for smaller sample sizes, resulting in less reliable or accurate estimates of minority statistics and less common occurrences.

 Challenges in decision making

 Mongoose Phenomenon

 Potential misutilization of frequency illusions in problem-solving or diagnosis contexts has been noted by researchers.
 This cognitive bias can lead individuals to discount rarer causes or events, attributing their perception solely to increased awareness.
 However, the "Mongoose Phenomenon" challenges conventional views on frequency illusions in decision-making.
 Instead, it suggests that overlooked events may not be as uncommon as perceived.
 This highlights the limitations of relying solely on increased awareness to explain perceived frequency.

-Moreover, comparisons to Occam's razor versus Hickam's dictum in medicine underscores the need for caution when applying frequency illusions.
+Moreover, comparisons to Occam's razor versus Hickam's dictum in medicine underscore the need for caution when applying frequency illusions.
 This encourages a more nuanced and critical approach to decision-making processes to prevent potential harm or oversight that may arise from relying on oversimplified interpretations of frequency illusions.